TylerLu/EDUGraphAPI-Angular/README.md

 After logging into the app with an office 365 account,the administrator will be asked to link to a local account.
 This step is not required and can be skipped.

-As mentioned earlier, the web app is a mutli-tenant app which uses some application permissions, so tenant administrator must consent the app first.
+As mentioned earlier, the web app is a multi-tenant app which uses some application permissions, so tenant administrator must consent the app first.

 This flow is implemented in the AdminController.